sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

     ;
     ; Note that there are separate client and relay NetParams now.
-    ; Relays are expected to first check for a defintion in the ; RelayRootDocument, and then in the ClientRootDocument.
+    ; Relays are expected to first check for a defintion in the ; RelayParamDoc, and then in the ClientParamDoc.
     NetParams = { *tstr => int }

     PortClasses = {